 NOTE: The below requirements apply to students who declare the Japanese major in Winter Quarter 2019 or later.
 The previous requirements will still apply to those who declared the Japanese major before Winter Quarter 2019 unless special provision is made.
-Please contact a departmental advisor if you are interested in this option.
+Please contact the Humanities Academic Services Center if you are interested in this option.

 The Japanese Language & Literature major has a requirement of 50-75 credits.
 The number of credits necessary will depend upon the students’ initial level of Japanese; for example, students who begin language study with first-quarter Japanese will need 75 credits to complete this major.

 I. Language Courses: